daattali/beautiful-jekyll/aboutme.md

 My chemistry background includes organic chemistry, biochemistry and analytical chemistry.
 I did research on dendrimers as systems for drug delivery, enzyme inhibition, and chemical array sensing.
 The former area spurred me to pursue data science as it involved pattern recognition.
 I applied principal component analysis (PCA) and linear discriminant analysis (LDA) to classify different test mixtures (wines) using chemically synthesized array sensors.

+I live with my husband, Tom and my dog, Pogi in the Austin, TX area.

 My avatar is the GitHub octocat, [**labtocat**](https://octodex.github.com/labtocat)!